Market Overview

 • Support and facilitate wood use within industrialized construction (multi-storey/multi-family residential, non-residential and tall wood mass timber) and prefabrication

-• Position Canadian wood products and building systems as solutions to South Korea’s low carbon and sustainability goals
+• Position Canadian wood products and building systems, like mass timber, as solutions to South Korea’s low carbon and sustainability goals

 • Expand the market for BC value-added products in South Korea